 Types of Diversification

 The example above is just one small strategy in diversification.
-There are two types of diversification that are familiar in the business world, namely vertical and horizontal.
+There are two types of diversify that are familiar in the business world, namely vertical and horizontal.
 Here’s the explanation:

 1. Vertical diversification